Systematically identifying relevant ISO 14001 environmental aspects in implementing an EMS:

 Our Course, ISO 14001 Lead Implementer, incudes detailed identification, risk analysis and risk treatment of Environmental Aspects

-How to Systematically Identify Relevant Environmental Aspects for your Organisation
+How to Identify the Environmental Aspects of Your Organisation

 You need to determine, or re-determine, the environmental aspects within the scope of the environmental management system.
 Take into account the inputs and outputs (both intended and unintended) that are associated with current and relevant past activities, products and services; planned or new developments; and new or modified activities, products, and services.

 In the future, this will have to include new or revised systems of working.
 How, for example, will your EMS address home working, which will fall within the scope of your EMS?

-What to Include in Your Organisation's Environmental Aspects
+Know What to Include in your Organisation's Environmental Aspects

 The method used should consider normal and abnormal operating conditions, shut-down and start-up conditions, as well as reasonably foreseeable emergency situations.
 Attention should be paid to prior occurrences of emergency situations.

 You do not have to consider each product, component or raw material individually to determine and evaluate their environmental aspects.
 You may group or categorize activities, products, and services when they have common characteristics.

 NOTE: This image is taken from deGRANDSON's manual, ‘ISO 14001:2015 Environmental Management System Implementation Guide’, which is part of our Course ISO 14001:2015 Lead Implementer (incl.
 Auditor Training).
 It includes many examples plus sample procedures and records.

 - emissions to air;